Table of Contents

 CIT Bank has recently saddled its way into one of the top slots for highest interest on a savings account.
 Luckily, it’s a distinction almost anyone can take advantage of.

-And once you make that initial $100 deposit, you don’t have to worry about maintaining any type of minimum balance.
-There also aren’t any monthly maintenance fee, so you’re truly making money on cash you deposit into your account.
+There are no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.

 Savings account holders get access to all of CIT Bank’s online banking features and also can maximize earnings through daily compounding interest.

 Discover offers a high-interest savings account that beats out most of its large-scale national peers.
 While there is a $500 minimum deposit to open the account, you don’t have any minimum balance to maintain after that.

 With a 1.90% APY, you can start earning fast.
 In fact, since interest is compounded daily (and dispersed monthly), you’ll earn $47.73 each year on a $5,000 balance.
 Plus, there is no monthly fee to worry about, so you truly get paid to keep your money in your Discover account.